WebMD: Better Information. Better Health.

 What Happens When I Go to the Dentist for a Toothache?

 To treat your toothache, your dentist will first obtain your medical history and conduct a physical exam.
-He or she will ask you questions about the pain, such as when the pain started, how severe it is, where the pain is located, what makes the pain worse, and what makes it better.
+They will ask you questions about the pain, such as when the pain started, how severe it is, where the pain is located, what makes the pain worse, and what makes it better.
 Your dentist will examine your mouth, teeth, gums, jaws, tongue, throat, sinuses, ears, nose, and neck.
 X-rays may be taken as well as other tests, depending on what your dentist suspects is causing your toothache.

 What Treatments Are Available for a Toothache?